 The Thames and the human body at Somerset House

-Also on display is a playful installation by Somerset House Studios artist Eloise Hawser.
-By the Deep, By the Mark (January 31 – April 22) draws parallels between the River Thames and the human body, bringing together a carefully researched collection of archival materials, medical equipment and audio-visual displays exploring civil and medical engineering.
+At Somerset House, By the Deep, By the Mark (until April 22) draws parallels between the River Thames and the human body, bringing together a carefully researched collection of archival materials, medical equipment and audio-visual displays exploring civil and medical engineering.

 Impressionists at Tate Britain

-And taking us into summer the gallery has All Too Human: Bacon, Freud and a Century of Painting Life (February 28 – August 27) – a celebration of a selection of painters working in Britain in the mid-20th to early 21st centuries, striving to capture the human figure.
+Taking us into summer the gallery has All Too Human: Bacon, Freud and a Century of Painting Life (until August 27) – a celebration of a selection of painters working in Britain in the mid-20th to early 21st centuries, striving to capture the human figure.
 The exhibition features the likes of Lucian Freud, Francis Bacon and Paula Rego and explores the influence of key figures from the previous generation, such as Walter Sickert.

 Picasso’s pivotal year at Tate Modern

-In March it’s the turn of American Video and Performance artist Joan Jonas (March 14 – August 5).
+In March it’s the turn of American Video and Performance artist Joan Jonas (until August 5).
 The largest exhibition of Jonas’ work in the UK, the show is a chance to see some of her landmark pieces – including Organic Honey, The Juniper Tree and Reanimation.

 The age of ocean travel at the V&A

-Winnie-the-Pooh: Exploring a Classic (until April 8 2018) draws on the V&A’s own archive of pencil sketches, proofs, letters and photographs and many key loans to reveal the story behind the creative partnership of A.A.
+At the V&A, Winnie-the-Pooh: Exploring a Classic (until April 8) draws on the museum’s own archive of pencil sketches, proofs, letters and photographs and many key loans to reveal the story behind the creative partnership of A.A.
 Milne and E.H.
 Shepard and the factors contributing to the success and enduring popularity of the little honey-loving bear.

 Ocean Liners: Speed & Style (until June 17) reveals the opulence of the age of ocean travel, exploring the design of the world’s largest and most iconic ocean liners, including the Titanic, Normandie and the Queen Mary.
 Models, advertising posters and furnishings are on show together with some of the guests’ fine clothing, accessories and luggage.